First same-sex marriage in Spain: Social and legal impact

 The group Milhomes founded the Marcela and Elisa Award, which, with the help of the FELGTB, is already in its sixth edition.
 They also claim a long street with their name in A Coruña, with little success so far.

 In 1902 the book La sed de amar, by the Extremaduran writer Felipe Trigo, was published in Spain.
 This was a book of great impact in that period.
 It includes the story of Marcela and Elisa, using the names of Rosa and Claudia, respectively.
 The profile of these two women and the story of their relationship is transcribed to the fiction of the book with almost total equivalence to the real story.
 Felipe Trigo's own footnotes in one edition of the book state that the story is real and happened in A Coruña in 1901.

 First documented marriage between people of the same sex in 1061

-Nowadays this event is considered one of the oldest precursors to same-sex marriage in Spain.
+Nowadays this event is considered one of the oldest precursors to same-sex marriage between two consenting people of the same gender in Spain.
 However, it may not actually have been the first.
 In the Middle Ages, a same-sex marriage between the two men Pedro Díaz and Muño Vandilaz in the Galician municipality of Rairiz de Veiga was recorded on 16 April 1061.
-They were married by a local priest at a small chapel.
 The historic documents about the church wedding were found at Monastery of San Salvador de Celanova in Celanova, Ourense, from where they were transferred to the National Historical Archive of Madrid.
 It is not known whether the priest was aware of the gender of both.